 When it comes to parenting as a blind person, some great tools, products, and resources can make all the difference.
-Check out some of my favorite recommendations below of things I’ve found to be accessible, affordable, and practicle in making everyday life easier.
+Check out some of my favorite recommendations below of things I’ve found to be accessible, affordable, and practical in making everyday life easier.
 Keep in mind that this is a fluid list and not designed to be a comprehensive list of blindness resources.
 (Links are also included for some of the items . )

-- Grecko Extend to Fit Car seat great convertible car seat that works well with the Travel mate.
+- Grayco Extend2Fit Car seat‘- This is the car seat I started using after I learned about the safety regulations with the Sit n’ stroll and broke one of the retractable wheels off mine.
+This seat while a bit heavy, has glowing safety recommendations and grows with your child.
+I started using it right after my child outgrew the infant carrier and it will last up until booster seat time.
+It is heavier than some other car seats, so I use it with a small wagon called the Travel mate and it works great and fits on easily.
+Car seat- great convertible car seat that works well with the Travel mate.
 It’s heavy, so lugging it around without some kind of small wagon is a bit of a chore, so if you use it, be aware of the weight.
 But, it fits nicely onto the Travel Mate, for example, and doubles as a great stroller for smooth terrain and indoor travel.
 Easy to install in rear or forward facing ways with the car seatbelt or LATCH system.
 Has really great safety reviews too and will last your child for a few years so you won’t have to worry about buying multiple car seats.

-- Go Go Babiez Travel Mate-this is a small wagon base that works with most commercial car seats.
+- Go Go Babiez Travel Mate-This is a small wagon base that works with most commercial car seats.
 It has a retractable handel and once a car seat is strapped onto it, it allows you to use the car seat like a stroller.
 It pulls really easy and is light weight.
 You can fold down the handle to store it and it will fit easily in a back seat on the floor under your child’s seat or in the trunk of a car without taking up much space.
 The straps to sinch the car seat in place can be a bit cumbersome , but once you get the hang of it, strapping the car seat on won’t take too long.
 These are also reasonably priced and worth it if you have to carry car seats.

 - Baby Bjorn Carrier -The Baby Bjourn was the first one I tried and it was very easy to place my baby inside and fasten.
 This model however is only for carrying your child in front of you and facing you.
 I moved to the Ergo after my children were older and able to face outward or ride on my back.

-- Xfinity V1 Platform Accessible Cable Box -this takes a particular cable package but is so worth it if you want to be able to access the menus and additional features (i.e., Netflix, OnDemand, etc.) with your television.
+- Xfinity V1 Platform Accessible Cable Box -This takes a particular cable package but is so worth it if you want to be able to access the menus and additional features (i.e., Netflix, OnDemand, etc.) with your television.

 - Mega Bus